cperezmendoza00/cpsc-model/README.md

 # cpsc-model
 # Authors
-- Carlos
+- Carlos P.
-- Bruno
+- Bruno S.
-- Oscar
+- Oscar J.

 # Description
+- Clone the repository
+- The model should be uploaded in the folder with name: `thisModel.h5` next to the file `manage.py`
 - Run `python manage.py runserver` to start server
 - Open `http://127.0.0.1:8000/`
-- The model should be uploaded in the folder with name: `thisModel.h5`
+- Upload any image to get the results

 # Preview